zac-heisey/zac-heisey.github.io/blog/Wil_Reynolds.md

 During that time, my SEO education relied heavily on articles, tutorials, and resources created by industry gurus - folks like Wil, Rand Fishkin, Larry Kim, Neil Patel, Ginny Marvin, Danny Sullivan, and many others.

 Aside from all of the amazing strategies and tactics I’ve learned from these people over the years, there is one core philosophy that’s always resonated with me.
 It’s Wil Reynolds’ **Real Company Shit (RCS)**, and it changed the way I approached my job as a digital marketer.
-If you aren’t familiar with Will, or the idea of RCS, it basically boils down to doing things that add _real_ value to a company and help move an organization forward.
-It means making moves that will benefit a company long term, rather than taking shortcuts and implementing flashy strategies that may yield quick, but ultimately temporary, results.
+If you aren’t familiar with the idea of RCS, it basically boils down to doing things that add _real_ value to a company and help move an organization forward.
+It means focusing on ideas that will benefit a company long term, rather than taking shortcuts and implementing flashy strategies that may yield quick, but ultimately temporary, results.

 Wil gives a great breakdown of RCS [here](http://www.seerinteractive.com/services/seo/rcs/).